Prince Rupert, British Columbia: Climate

 Prince Rupert has an oceanic climate (Köppen Cfb, Trewartha Dolk) and is also located in a temperate rainforest.
 Prince Rupert is known as "The City of Rainbows", as it is Canada's wettest city.
 It has annual averages of precipitation ranging from 2620 mm at the airport to 3060 mm in town.
 In addition, on average 240 days per year receive at least some measurable precipitation, and on average there are only 1242 hours of sunshine per year, so it is regarded as the municipality in Canada that receives the least amount of sunshine annually.
 Tourist brochures boast about Prince Rupert's "100 days of sunshine".
 However, Stewart, British Columbia, receives even less sunshine, at 985 sunshine hours per year.

 Out of Canada's 100 largest cities, Prince Rupert has the coolest summer, with an average high of 15.67 C. Winters in Prince Rupert are mild by Canadian standards, with the average afternoon temperature in December, January and February being 5.2 C, which is the tenth warmest in Canada, surpassed only by other British Columbia cities.

+Climate is controlled by several factors: prevailing westerly global winds, the influence of the Pacific Ocean, regional pressure systems, and local topography.

 Summers are mild and comparatively less rainy, with an August daily mean of 13.8 C. Spring and autumn are not particularly well-defined; rainfall nevertheless peaks in the autumn months.
 Winters are chilly and damp, but warmer than most locations at a similar latitude, due to Pacific moderation: The January daily mean is 2.4 C, although frosts and blasts of cold Arctic air from the northeast are not uncommon.
 These cold outbreaks produce the most pronounced breaks in Prince Rupert's very wet weather, replacing it with much clearer and freezing to frigid conditions.

 Snow amounts are moderate for Canadian standards, averaging 0.92 m and occurring mostly from December to March.
 The snow normally melts within a few days, although individual snowstorms may bring copious amounts of snow.
 Wind speeds are relatively strong, with prevailing winds blowing from the southeast.

 The highest temperature ever recorded in Prince Rupert was 32.2 C on 6 June 1958.
 The lowest temperature ever recorded was -24.4 C on 4 January 1965.